hlavery/WWII_letters/content/Background/Biography/_index.md

 |*Gabrielle Heffron Lavery, circa 1930*|

 The Lavery family lived with Hugh S. Lavery's father, Samuel Lavery (1850-1928), in his house on upper Glen Street, Queensbury NY.
-My father's autobiography mentions a "high curb" in the area, but the house fell to urban renewal in the 1980's and there are no longer "high curbs" in that area.
+My father's autobiography mentions a "high curb" in the area, and there are still several large houses there beyond such a  curb, butI am not sure which is which.
 Samuel was the widower of Bridget Falvey (1856-1911).
 She was not alive at the time of my father's birth.
 | ![Portrait Samuel Lavery](SamuelLavery.jpg?height=300px)
 |:---:|
 |*Samuel Lavery, circa 1910*|